mukul29/i3blocks-contrib/usb/README.md

 For example, the previous "sdd1" is expanded to "/dev/sdd1" at runtime.
 The list is safely parsed using ast.literal_eval, NOT eval.

-If you decide not to install FontAwesome, then you will probably want to change the `LOCKED_INDICATOR` and `UNLOCKED_INDICATOR` variables, as these use unicode symbols provided by FontAwesome (and not many other fonts).
+If you decide not to install Font Awesome 5 Free, then you will probably want to change the `LOCKED_INDICATOR` and `UNLOCKED_INDICATOR` variables, as these use unicode symbols provided by Font Awesome 5 Free (and not many other fonts).
 You do not need to restart i3 after making a change to the config.